yahyazuher/AI-Liver-Disease-Diagnosis-System/docs/Cancer_Risk_Model.md

 # Technical Note for Developers (Testing Logic)

 Execution: These tests were conducted using the code/test_cancer_model.py file.
-Or for all Codes

 Source Integrity: The source file is used exactly as provided by the original source.
 No modifications or changes have been made to the internal content of the file.